dawn-infra-labs/dawn-secure-transport/architecture/node-discovery-architecture.md

 ```

 The discovery engine aggregates data from multiple sources, validates it,
-and produces a prioritized list of nodes for the routing engine.
+and produces a prioritized list of nodes for the AI routing engine.

 ---